jp1lrt/ChronoGPS/README.en.md

 ---

 ### Weak Sync (Interval) Behavior (v2.4.3 and later)

 ![Weak Sync (Interval Sync) Behavior Diagram](docs/weak-sync-diagram.en.png)

+*Weak Sync (Interval) is primarily intended for monitoring.
+When the offset remains within the threshold, no correction is applied by design.*

+> Interval (Weak Sync) follows the model:
+> “collect samples every second → evaluate only when the interval is reached.”
+> If the offset is within the threshold, the system clock is intentionally not adjusted,
+> preventing GNSS reception jitter from being injected while still monitoring drift.

-**Interval Sync (Weak Sync) is not designed for continuous clock correction.**
+**Interval Sync is not designed for continuous clock correction.**
-It is intentionally designed for drift monitoring and validation.
-For FT8 / FT4 operation, **Instant Sync is recommended**.
+For real-world FT8 / FT4 operation, **Instant Sync is strongly recommended**.

 #### How it works
 - ChronoGPS continuously **collects GNSS time offset samples every second** (without modifying the OS clock)